Claw field notebook

 Dispute mechanism

 Every entry has an "edit this page on GitHub" link and a "dispute or correct this entry" link.
 If we got something wrong, the right path is a GitHub issue or PR.
-We respond to corrections from plugin authors and from readers.
+We respond to corrections from plugin authors, vendor maintainers, and from readers.
 We don't gate corrections behind editorial pride.

 Voice rules